Chemistry (2020 - 2022)

 - Mathematics (two courses/8 points):

 - Calculus I and II (MATH-UA 121,122).
 Advanced Placement credit for Calculus II (a score of 5 on BC Calculus) is not accepted for this major requirement.
-Students with this AP credit must either (1) take Calculus II at NYU and forfeit 4 of the 8 AP credits, or (2) register for Calculus III (MATH-UA 123) or Linear Algebra (MATH-UA 140), using the BC credits as a prerequisite.
+Students with this AP credit must either (1) take Calculus II at NYU and forfeit 4 of the 8 AP credits, or (2) register for one of the following: Mathematics of Chemistry (CHEM-UA 140), Calculus III (MATH-UA 123) or Linear Algebra (MATH-UA 140), using the BC credits as a prerequisite.

 - Physics (two courses/10 points):